parsimonhi/animCJK/README.md

 The svgsKana folder contains svg files corresponding to the Japanese "hiragana" (86 characters) and Japanese "katakana" (91 characters).
 As a result, svgsKana folder contains 177 characters.

 The svgsZhHans folder contains svg files corresponding to Chinese "commonly used simplified hanzi" (7000 characters).
 This set includes the "HSK hanzi" (2663 characters) and the "frequently used simplified hanzi" (3500 characters).
-38 characters of the "HSK hanzi" are not in the "frequently used simplified hanzi".

 The svgsZhHant folder contains svg files corresponding to Chinese "HSK 1 traditional hanzi" (197 characters).
 Note that some simplified characters have more than one corresponding traditional character.